vnguye47/Deep_Learning/README.md

  There are three notebooks using Neural Network.

- Notebook titled DL_TensorFlow_Keras is a neural network model that recognized handwritten numbers and categortize them.
+ Notebook titled DL_TensorFlow_Keras is a neural network model that recognized handwritten numbers and categorize them.

  Notebook Fashion_MNIST_Classification uses the MNIST dataset to categorize images of clothing items